LedgerHQ/app-exchange/test/docs.md

 # Adding tests

-Start by `tools/index.js` to add your coin.
+Start by adding your coin to `tools/index.js`.
 You can generate the appropriate keys using this link: https://iancoleman.io/bip39/#english.

 The seed for speculos is : `glory promote mansion idle axis finger extra february uncover one trip resource lawn turtle enact monster seven myth punch hobby comfort wild raise skin`